Our visitors and audiences

 Audience and visitor research

 The Museum actively seeks comments from visitors by conducting exit interviews, commissioning audience research and inviting visitors to provide written feedback through feedback forms.
-Informal comments are also noted by visitor services hosts and public programs staff.
-The Museum enters visitor feedback data into a database that enables the analysis of visitor demographics, attitudes and behaviour over time.
-The Museum has been conducting exit interviews since opening in 2001 and this year conducted interviews with 400 visitors, increasing the total number of interviews to 19,000.
+Informal comments are also noted by visitor services hosts and Public Programs staff.
+Since opening in 2001, the Museum has recorded all exit interviews into a database that enables the analysis of visitor demographics, attitudes and behaviour over time.
+This year, the Museum conducted 401 exit interviews, along with 250 interviews of visitors to temporary exhibitions.